 Uses for berry compote:

-- Add to muesli or granola with yogurt
+- Serve with muesli or sugar free granola with yogurt.

 - 1 tbsp fresh orange/tangerine juice.

 - Hull the strawberries, quartering the larger ones, halving medium ones.